How Many Car Insurance Claims Are Too Many?

 The 3-to-5-Year Lookback Window

 Most insurers review 3 to 5 years of your driving and claims history when setting your rate.
-Some infractions — like a DUI or hit-and-run — can stay on your record for up to 10 years, but standard accidents and claims typically fall off after the 3-to-5-year mark.
+Some infractions — like a DUI — can stay on your record for up to 10 years, but standard accidents and claims typically fall off after the 3-to-5-year mark.
 This means the clock is always running, and staying claim-free resets your risk profile over time.
+See the full claim timeline to understand exactly when a surcharge falls off your record.

 At-Fault vs. Not-at-Fault Claims